Russian visa information

 Local Visa Registration

 Foreign citizens visiting Russia on a tourist or business visa must register with the local migration authorities.
 The registration has to take place within 7(seven) business days upon arrival to Russia including the arrival day.
-The registration must be completed by the receiving entity (hotel, appartment landlord, receiving host).
+The registration must be completed by the receiving entity (hotel, apartment landlord, receiving host).
 Please note that the receiving entity is not necessarily the same as the inviting organization or hotel indicated on the person’s visa invitation but the actual host company, hotel or person a foreigner is visiting in Russia.
-The initial registration has to take place within 3 business days upon arrival to Russia including the arrival day.
 If you visit several cities, you need to re-register your visa at each city where you stay more than three business days.
 Re-registration should be completed on the next business day upon your arrival to this city.
 If you stay less than 7 business days in each city, only initial registration is required.

 We suggest that you keep copies of tickets, hotel reservations and other documents that could serve as a proof of itinerary.
 Keep all copies of registration notifications along your trip.